Even exercise can turn into an addiction

-You might think when it comes to exercise, there can never be too much.
+Exercise can be a tricky business because you might think when it comes to exercise, there can never be too much.
 Unless you’re doing extreme sports, exercise addiction might not enter your mind.
 Exercise is essential for good health, after all.
 Daily exercise can keep you in shape, maintain stamina, and even give you a feeling of euphoria.
-Exercise prevents disease and provides an all around feeling of wellbeing; it even helps with sleep.
-But too much exercise, exercise addiction, can also lead to an unhealthy obsession that can turn deadly, just like any other obsession or addiction.
+Exercise prevents disease and provides an all-around feeling of well-being; it even helps with sleep.
+But too much exercise, and exercise addiction, can also lead to an unhealthy obsession that can turn deadly, just like any other obsession or addiction.

 What’s the history of exercise?